slerman12/Help-me/3-Disproof.md

 I was expected to do all that while I still held onto my pay of less than the living wage in my state, and I did — I even implemented the novel systems-level RL algorithm that was suggested by one of the brand new committee members, the only provided suggestion from any of them.
 That's a Hell of a lot of engineering work, and I reported having done it to my advisor.

-My 6th-year advisor and wage needed to be replaced.
+My 6th-year advisor needed to be replaced.
 I suggested two faculty, and was rejected or ignored.

 The threat meanwhile is that if the demands aren't met, 6 years of life will be wasted.
 All the money that could've been made trusting some other institution or working elsewhere — miniature expenses.
 Instead, serving their demands — usually engineering work, not research — always took priority — spit on — so what if it benefited them and not me.
 And all the life experiences that were missed — wasted — for the sake of indenturment and trauma — collateral damage.